Bricktech2000/Notes/notes/probability distribution.md

 **properties**

-> partly due to the [[central limit theorem]], [&hellip;] physical quantities that are expected to be the sum of many independent processes, such as measurement errors, often have [[probability distribution]]s that are nearly normal &mdash; Wikipedia
+> partly due to the [[central limit theorem]], [...] physical quantities that are expected to be the sum of many independent processes, such as measurement errors, often have [[probability distribution]]s that are nearly normal &mdash; Wikipedia

 as a rule of thumb, in a [[probability distribution#normal distribution]],